OttoMeister/Win-KVM-Qemu-Linux/README.md

 ### Kiosk Mode
 The -snapshot option is particularly useful in a kiosk mode scenario where you want the VM to return to a clean state after each session, ensuring that no user changes are permanent. <br>
-Untested: Use in QEMU Monitor "commit virtio0"- commit changes to the disk images (if -snapshot is used) or backing files.
-Use "info block" to show info of one block device or all block devices.
+Commit changes: Use in QEMU Monitor "commit virtio0" (if -snapshot is used)
 ```
 -snapshot
 ```